Home-moving checklist – top tips to plan for the cost of moving day

 If you’ve bought a home and have chosen a special mortgage deal or a fixed rate, remember to make a note of when it comes to an end.
-Then, check out what’s available a few months before it ends to make sure you get a good deal and don’t pay more than you have to.
+Then, check out what’s available a few months before it ends.
+This will ensure you get a good deal and don’t pay more than you have to.

-If you’ve bought a new house, you’ll most likely need building insurance.
-If you have a mortgage your lender will insist on this.
+If you’ve bought a new house, you’ll probably need building insurance.
+If you have a mortgage, your lender will insist on this.
 Remember, you don’t have to buy it from your lender, so shop around to get the best deal for you.

 You can also buy insurance to cover the loss of or damage to the contents of your home, such as your furniture and electrical goods.
 Don’t forget to compare the terms and conditions as well as prices.

 - Get to grips with your new household utility bills as soon as you can.
 You don’t have to stay with the previous occupant’s providers.
 This is a great time to shop around and find the best deals for you.